 The Commission authorized advertisement for bids for the Flight Corridor Safety Program Phase 1 on August 9, 2016.
 Four contractor bids were received and opened on October 3, 2016.
 The lowest responsible bid exceeded the engineer's estimate by 28%.
 This represents a bid irregularity requiring further Commission action prior to contract award in accordance with the Port's General Delegation of Authority, Section 4.2.3.4.
 Port staff has reviewed the bids and the engineer's estimate and recommends award of the construction contract to the lowest responsible bidder.
-Additional funds are being requested to allow for accelerated work timeline to complete Phase 1 and to support any additional scope of work not currently specified.
+The additional \$475,000 funds are being requested to allow for construction contract time adjustments to complete Phase 1, to adjust the contract contingency to reflect the bid amount and to support any additional scope of work that is consistent with the State Environmental Policy Act (SEPA) Mitigated Determination of Non-Significance that was issued on August 26, 2016.
+The additional funds request is not associated with any form of additional mitigation associated with subsequent phases of the Flight Corridor Safety Program or any potential for community enhancements/amenities program.